JJHick95/neural_networks_p1-chi-sea-dsc/README.md

 ## Batch, minibatch, and stochastic gradient descent

 There are three main flavors of gradient descent that we can implement in our networks.
 Each differs by the amount of data pushed through the system in one round of forward propogation.
-In all cases, an **epoch** refers to the end point of one cycle of data where all data points have passed through the netowrk.
+In all cases, an **epoch** refers to the end point of one cycle of data where all data points have passed through the network.

 ### Batch